ESCOMP/CDEPS/doc/source/docn.rst

     ocean mixed layer depths and bottom-of-the-slab Q-fluxes.
     Scientifically appropriate bottom-of-the-slab Q-fluxes are normally
-    ocean resolution dependent and are derived from the ocean model output of a fully coupled CCSM run.
+    ocean resolution dependent and are derived from the ocean model output of a fully coupled CESM run.
 Note that while this mode runs out of the box, the default SOM forcing file is not scientifically appropriate and is provided for testing and development purposes only.
     Users must create scientifically appropriate data for their particular